 What I Believe

-I seek to use my experience implementing state programs to help shape policy for the benefit of the people of St. Johnsbury.
-There are many areas of pressing need:
+I will use my experience successfully implementing state programs to help shape policy for the benefit of the people of St. Johnsbury.

 I'm focussed on these priorities as the surest path to prosperity.

-My commitment to you is to research the issues, engage different points of view, and reach solutions that move us forward.
+My commitment to you is to research the issues, learn from different points of view, and reach solutions that move us forward.

 - Affordable Health Care.
 My wife, Mary Ready, is a doctor, with first-hand, daily experience of the dysfunction of our current health-care and insurance system.
 Too many people have been victimized and bankrupted by it.
 Ultimately, health care is a right, not a privilege.
 We need to make it affordable to be healthy.
-Again, it’s not easy or simple, but we need to start now.
+Medicare is a publicly run system that works.
+We should transition to a Medicare-for-all model.